reimark/writing/blog/protect-your-domain-name-with-two-factor-authentication.md

 ## Providers who offer 2FA

+**Update**: I'd like the below list to remain timely and useful, but [Twofactorauth.org](http://twofactorauth.org/) is probably going to be a more comprehensive, up-to-date resource - they take contributions [via GitHub](https://github.com/jdavis/twofactorauth).

 Here's how to set up two factor authentication on your domain's registrar or DNS provider.

 * [iwantmyname](http://help.iwantmyname.com/customer/portal/articles/1139898-how-can-i-enable-two-factor-authentication-) (recommended!)